Mbed-TLS/mbedtls-docs/kb/testing/testing-ci.md

 If the readthedocs build fails due to a transient failure (e.g. could not communicate to GitHub), or if the status is not reported back to GitHub due to a transient failure, you can re-trigger a new build in one of the following ways:

 * If you have a readthedocs account with suitable permissions, go to the build page (`https://readthedocs.org/projects/mbedtls-versioned/builds/<NUMBER>/`) and click “Rebuild this build”.
 * Close and reopen the pull request.
-This triggers a new readthedocs build, and preserves Jenkins results and GitHub review states.
+This triggers a new readthedocs build, and preserves PR tests results and GitHub review states.

-## PR-head and PR-merge jobs
+## PR tests

-The PR-//NNN//-head and PR-//NNN//-merge jobs run an extensive battery of tests on several platforms.
-The -head jobs run the tests on the tip of the submitted code.
-The -merge jobs run the tests on a merge with the target branch.
+The “PR tests” (pull request tests) check is the bulk of the CI.
+It runs an extensive battery of tests on many configurations and with several toolchains and platforms.
+The tests are hosted on Jenkins.

-The PR-head job runs in public-facing CI every time a pull request is updated.
+This check must pass on at least one of the CIs (OpenCI or Internal CI).
+Which one is required can vary over time (depending on which one is most reliable and most convenient).

-### High-level overview of the Jenkins test coverage
+### High-level overview of the PR tests

-The Jenkins PR job includes the following parts:
+The PR tests check includes the following parts:

-- Run `tests/scripts/all.sh` on Ubuntu 16.04 x86 (64-bit).
+- Run most of `tests/scripts/all.sh`.
+The default platform is on Ubuntu 16.04 x86 (64-bit), but some components request a different platform.
 This script includes:
     - Some sanity checks.
     - Tests of the library in various configurations.
 The tests are mainly unit tests (`make test`), SSL feature tests (`tests/ssl-opt.sh`) and interoperability tests (`tests/compat.sh`).
     - Some cross compilation with GCC-arm, Arm Compiler 5 (`armcc`), Arm Compiler 6 (`armclang`) and MinGW (`i686-w64-mingw32-gcc`).
 These are only builds, not tests.